aleksandr-kiliushin/learning/src/grokking-algorithms/readme.md

 ![algorithms-run-times-comparison](./images/algorithms-run-times-comparison.png)

 There are more algorighms, for example:
 $O(1)$.
-Example: Reading array element, insertion / deletion from list.
+Example: Reading array element, insertion / deletion from list, search in a hash table.